novutec/DomainParser/README.md

 method call
 `$result = $Parser->parse($string, $yourPreferredDefaultTld);`

-* you can choose 3 different return types. the types are php array, php object and json. by default it is php object. if you want to change that call the format method before calling the parse method.
+* you can choose 5 different return types. the types are array, object, json, serialize and xml. by default it is object. if you want to change that call the format method before calling the parse method or provide to the constructer. if you are not using object and an error occurs, then exceptions will not be trapped within the response and thrown directy.
 `$Parser->setFormat('json');`
+`$Parser = new Novutec\DomainParser\Parser('json');`

 3rd Party Libraries
 -------------------